 The three indicators that hold over all our recommendations for the top 10 real estate investment hotspots nationwide are population growth, job growth, and income growth.
-This article looks at the historical trends for these 3 indicators to arrive at our 10 best places to invest in Real Estate in United States in 2021 and beyond.
+This article looks at the historical trends for these three indicators to arrive at our 10 best places to invest in Real Estate in the United States in 2021 and beyond.
 These indicators are not exclusive to our list.
 Based on these factors, you can also find other hotspots around the country or the world.

 Though predicting the future is somewhat like looking into a crystal ball, historical trends are a valid indicator of possible future trends.
 The three indicators of population growth, income growth, and job growth do not shift on a dime.
 They have proven to be reliable indicators of real estate investment opportunities that build wealth.
 They are reliable as predictive indicators because trends take decades to change.

 Best place to build wealth is where Population Grows, Income Grows, and Jobs Grow

 As we have all observed, major events such as COVID-19 can cause ALL trends to shift overnight.
 COVID resulted in an immediate drop in Gross Domestic Product (GDP) as businesses all across the country either reduced services or completely shut down.
 With government stimulus and many businesses reopening after the shutdowns, there was an immediate reversal of the downward trend.
 The disruption in the overall indicators did not undermine the information gained from the historical trends.

 As was expected, the country’s cities with positives in the three primary growth trend indicators that affect real estate values were the areas where real estate markets were least affected by COVID and the first to recover.